nix-community/lanzaboote/README.md

 signature on the Linux kernel and embedding a cryptographic hash of the initrd into the signed UKI.

-The stub is available in a "thin" and a "fat" variant.
-The "thin" variant is the one described above and is tailor made for NixOS.
-The "fat" variant aims to work exactly like the `systemd-stub`---in fact, it's supposed to eventually replace it.
-The "thin" variant is the default, you can build it from the stub directory with `cargo build`.
-The "fat" variant needs to be enabled at build time with `cargo build --no-default-features --features fat`.

 The stub lives in [`rust/uefi/stub`](rust/uefi/stub).

 ### Fwupd